tmoens/zebrafish-facility-manager/Development.md

 #Zebrafish Facility Manager Development

-If you are developing, I don;t need to hold your hand.
+If you are developing, I don't need to hold your hand.
 Pretty much everything goes as per the normal deployment environment.
 However, there are a few things to be aware of.

 ## Running in Development mode on localhost